 As all return, the Capitol is in mourning for the loss of two men of the House, former Speaker Tom Foley and Representative Bill Young.
 Both men, a Democrat and a Republican, were known to be giants in the people’s House, and their passing has deprived our Nation of experience and wisdom in Congress at a time when it is needed.

 Also, when the Chamber adjourns, it normally does so “as a further mark of respect to the memory of the deceased”.
 The House might set aside time for memorial speeches.
 A Congressional Research Service report notes, “Specific actions are contingent on whether Congress is in session, the business pending before the chamber, and the circumstances of the Member’s death.”

-The House was out of session when Speaker Foley and Representative Young died, so no tributes from the Floor were delivered immediately, but their colleagues offered statements through their press offices.
+The House was out of session when Speaker Tom Foley and Representative C.W.
+Young died in 2013, so no tributes from the Floor were delivered immediately, but their colleagues offered statements through their press offices.
 In his statement on the death of Representative Young, Speaker Boehner noted, “Looking out for our men and women in uniform was his life’s work, and no one was better at it.
 No one was kinder too.”
 Likewise, the Speaker remarked on his predecessor, “Forthright and warmhearted, Tom Foley endeared himself not only to the wheat farmers back home but also colleagues on both sides of the aisle.”